Timeline

 Methods

-Heuristic Analysis, Competitive Evaluation, Tree Test, Usability Test, A/B Test, Prototyping, UI Design Solution
+Heuristic Analysis, Competitive Evaluation, User Personas, Tree Test, Usability Test, A/B Test, Prototyping

 problem